aflin/rampart_docs/source/rampart-redis.rst

       which means to wait forever.

     Return Value:
-        A :green:`Object` - the handle representing the connection to the Redis server as well as containing the functions/redis commands listed below.
+        An :green:`Object` - the handle representing the connection to the Redis server as well as containing the functions/redis commands listed below.

 Client Functions